evoldoers/biomake/README.md

 (since we have required them to be _ordered_ pairs, we get e.g. "mouse-zebrafish" but not "zebrafish-mouse";
 the motivation here is that the `align` program is symmetric, and so only needs to be run once per pair).

-In these examples, the goals between braces are tested _after_ the dependencies have been built.
+In these examples, the goals between braces are tested _after_ the dependencies.
+This means that any Prolog code in these braces can safely examine the dependency files (for example, you could constrain a rule to apply only if a dependency file was below a certain size, or in a certain file format).
 You can also place a Prolog goal (in braces) between the target list and the colon;
-it will then be tested after the target name has been matched, but before trying to build the dependencies.
+it will then be tested after the target name has been matched, but _before_ trying to build any dependencies.
+In such a goal, you can use the `TARGET` variable but not the `DEPS` variable.

 Programming directly in Prolog
 ------------------------------